Paying Pix

 Status: Created (201)

-When making requests while a previous transaction is still processing:
+When making requests while a previous transaction with the same external_id is still processing:

 - Returns 201 status code